• Search

 And life would continue to go slowly if not for a tragic accident.

 It’s all about the plot.
-We watch how children live, swim, build a house, and play for almost two hours.
-And when they reach adolescence, they begin to be attracted to each other.
+For almost two hours, we watch how children live, swim, build a house, and play.
+When they reach adolescence, they begin to be attracted to each other.

 The main plus is the beautiful desert island.
 Usually, landscapes in films are just scenery.
-However, in the Blue Lagoon, the island is one of the film’s heroes.
-Although I loved looking at all these jungles, beaches, and transparent sea, all the time, the thought involuntarily arose to escape from civilization there.
+However, the island is one of the film’s heroes in the Blue Lagoon.
+Although I loved looking at all these jungles, beaches, and transparent seas all the time, I involuntarily wanted to escape from civilization there.

 The film has a highly unhurried narrative.
-The director slowly shows us the life of Richard and Emmeline.
-It may seem boring to some, but I think it allows the viewers to feel the charm of the landscapes and the characters’ relationships.
+The director slowly shows us Richard and Emmeline’s lives.
+This may seem boring to some, but I think it allows the viewers to feel the charm of the landscapes and the characters’ relationships.

 So, actress Brooke Shields received the Golden Raspberry in the Worst Actress category.
 At the same time, Christopher Atkins received a Golden Globe nomination for Breakthrough of the Year.